tomstafford/choice-engine-text/close.md

 ![ ](assets/cause3.png)

-And, actually, these internal causes come in all different kinds, one of which is that they persist over time:
+And, actually, these internal causes come in all different kinds: facts about your brain, about your experiences, your past choices and beliefs.
+These all add up, affecting what you decide at each future moment.
+A braid of all these past events persists over time, definining a unique set of internal causes for each new choice.

 ![ ](assets/cause4.png)